modiimedia/InsuranceSmart/content/_index.md

 banner_text: "We are an Independent Texas based Insurance Agency whose mission is to provide our clients exceptional value and service in all the markets we serve.
   \ \n\nWe Specialize in Medicare Helping Seniors Transition to Medicare as well as remain up to date with annual benefit changes throughout their lives.
-We also provide all types of Life, Health, Long-term Care, and Final Expense Coverage, as well as Fixed Indexed Annuities.
+We provide all types of Life, Health, Long-term Care, and Final Expense Coverage, as well as Fixed Indexed Annuities.
 The Annuities are a Secure Financial Product designed to safely grow Your Nest Egg and retirement accounts, offering both Fixed and Indexed